BabelFish0/matching-atmospheres/SCgrid_fit_JY.md

 |0.25|1.0|0.35|
 |...|...|...|

 Therefore, the method that [Self Consistent Grid fit](/SCgrid_fit_JY.py) must differ from the Planet Specific Grid fit program.
 In PS Grid fit, arrays are initilised before the loop runs for storing the data and $\chi^2$ values.
 In these arrays there is an axis for each parameter.
-If this same approach is used for the SC Grid it would end up with many black spaces and would be confusing and cumbersome.
+If this same approach is used for the SC Grid it would end up with many blank spaces and would be confusing and cumbersome.

 Instead, [Self Consistent Grid fit](/SCgrid_fit_JY.py) determines $\chi^2$ as it iterates through the files for the first time and then later deals with the parameters from the model filenames.
 This is an overview of the approach: